-As a tribute to the accomplishments Jack McAfee made racing Porsches, the McAfee family and Porsche 356 Club present the perpetual "Jack McAfee Award" at the annual Dana Point Concours in California.
+As a tribute to the accomplishments Jack McAfee made in both selling and racing Porsches, the McAfee family and Porsche 356 Club present the "Jack McAfee Award" at the annual Dana Point Concours in California.
+The award will be given for four years only ending in 2010.

 Mounted on a new base, this is the original trophy marking Jack's first "class win" driving a Porsche 550 spyder.
 The race was the 1955 Torrey Pines 6 hour endurance event, and having equipped the car with an auxiliary fuel tank, Jack drove the race non-stop to take a 2nd OA, and 1st in class.

-Just as "Big Jack" would have wanted, this award is given in the spirt of California Sports Car racing in the 1950s; Run what you got brung and have fun!
-In summary, we will do our best to present the award to the car that Jack himself would pick as that which best represents West Coast SCCA racing in the 50s/60s.
+Just as "Big Jack" would have wanted, this award is given in the spirt of California Sports Car racing in the 1950s; Run what you brung and have fun!
+I will present the award to the car that I believe Jack himself would pick as the car which best represents West Coast racing in the 50s/60s.

 See you at Dana Point!